 - all available information concerning the origin of the data (if the data have not been collected from the data subject himself/herself);

 - in the event of the existence of automated decision-making, including profiling, that have legal consequences for the data subject or that affect him or her in any other manner, information about the logic used, as well as the significance and the envisaged consequences of such processing;

 - for international data transfers: if necessary, the basis for appropriate safeguards.

-Should a data subject wish to exercise this right to information, he or she may contact our Data Protection Officer or any other EMCO-TEST employee for this purpose at any time, furnishing proof of his or her identity.
+- Should a data subject wish to exercise this right to information, he or she may contact management or any other EMCO-TEST employee for this purpose at any time, furnishing proof of his or her identity.

 Every data subject has the right granted by law to request us to erase without undue delay any personal data relating to him or her in the event that any of the following reasons obtains and where processing is not necessary:

 - The personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.